General Flower Care FAQ

 9. What are the main ingredients inside flower food?

-There three main ingredients in flower food – carbohydrate (sugar), an acidifier to the pH and a class of compounds named ‘stem absorption enhancers’.
-Flowers use these compounds to help the uptake of flower food.
+There are three main ingredients in flower food – carbohydrates (sugar), an acidifier to the pH (citric acid) and a biocide (bleach) which helps diminish any bacteria and fungi.

 10. Does it matter if I use cold or warm water with flower food?

 Yes, slightly.
 A warm solution increases the temperature of flowers, which is beneficial if you want your flowers to open faster.
 However, this method does not help the flowers last longer.
 A chilled solution allows your flowers to get properly nourished and hydrated, as the cool solution slows down flower metabolism – slowing down its life cycle, making the flowers last longer.

 11. Can you use flower food in vases that aren't clear?